timmmmyboy/blog/_posts/2013-10-26-background-image.md

   background: triangular.png
 ---

+Tim is adding stuff to the top of this post!

 Here be a sample post with a custom background image.
 To utilize this "feature" just add the following YAML to a post's front matter.

 {% highlight yaml %}